cognitedata/inso-bootstrap-cli/README.md

 ### Datasets

 CDF **datasets** scope CDF groups' capabilities to a set of CDF resources.
 This allows you to fence future usage and stay within your scope.
 Creating new datasets is a governance action to be executed by a defined process.
-An exception is CDF Raw data which is scoped through CDF Raw databases.
+An exception is CDF Raw data which is scoped through CDF RAW databases.

 CDF **scopes** configuration:

 - CDF datasets
-- CDF Raw databases
+- CDF RAW databases

 ## Bootstrap CLI makes access-control and data lineage manageable